podaac/generate_processor/processor/README.md

 A compressed IDL installer (idlxxx-linux.tar.gz) placed in the `processor/idl/install` directory.

 An IDL license for executing IDL within the Docker container.
-This can be accomplished by pointing a build argument to an IDL license server (see build command section).
+TA license file obtained from the vendor ending in `.dat` should be placed in the `idl/install` directory.

 The following IDL files must be compiled to `.sav` files:
 - error_log_writer_helper_pro.sav